Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Add conditions for restart level at level 1, which the game play will start immediately. (because restart level at level 1 initially will start with the game scene start page)

 Reason: To resolve bugs when restarting at level 1.
 Added levels for game.

+- Add a boolean field named gameStarted to the GameState class to indicate whether the game has started.
+- In the GameInitializer class, introduce a Label to display the instruction "Press SPACE to start the game."
+- Include this label in the root pane, ensuring it is visible when the game has not started and set to invisible once the game begins.
+- Cooperate with the BallPhysisHandler and KeyEventHandler to set the ball not start moving until the SPACE is pressed.

+Reasoning: This enhancement allows users flexibility by not initiating the game immediately upon entering a level.

 ---
 ## 7. Unexpected Problems